 If you think that you might have a medical negligence claim it is always best to pick up the phone and talk to us.
 We will listen carefully to what you have to say and will advise you on the best course of action to take.
 You will not be under any obligation to us and your initial discussion with us will be completely free.

-It is important to be aware, that, in order for your lawyer or legal advisor to proceed with a claim for clinical negligence on your behalf, they must be able to establish two things:
+It is important to be aware, that, in order for your lawyer or legal advisor to proceed with medical negligence claim on your behalf, they must be able to establish two things:

 - Sub-standard care – care that does not meet the standard of a reasonably competent practitioner

 - That the failure to give proper care has caused extra health problems for the patient i.e. the outcome is worse for the patient than it might otherwise have been with reasonably competent care

 Reasons why a medical negligence claim may not be possible: